Changing your GC password for Mac

 Changing Your GC Password

 You can change your GC password any time using the "Change GC Password" tool in GC Online.
-Your single GC password gives you access to all of our GC network services, such as Email, Webmail, Oracle Calendar, GC Online, connecting to GCfile, Dialup and more.
+Your single GC password gives you access to all of our GC network services, such as Email, GC Online, connecting to GCfile, and more.
 It will also be the password you use to log on to a Lab Mac.

-Whenever you change your GC password, your Mac may need you to also update passwords on your computer, or (in the case of Lab Macs) in your hosted Mac Home directory on the Xserver.
+Whenever you change your GC password, your may need you to also update passwords on your computer, usually just for Mac laptop users.
 Specifically, your Keychain Access password will probably need to be updated.
 You may also need to update your password in the Mail application on your Mac.

 It may help to print this page for easy reference in doing any of the following password changes.